BernardoMB/task-management/README.md

 This application is deployed using Amazon's Elastic Beanstalk through their web interface.
 Elastic Beanstalk allow developers to deploy applications with multiple environment, it will configure the login, load balancer, networking, security groups automatically.
 It can also setup a database apart from the deployment and environment variables aport from the deployment.
 An application deployed using Elastic Beanstalk can make use of EC2, VPC, Cloud Watch, and a lot of AWS services that have to be configured manually.
 With Elastic Beanstalk everything can be configured manually and will be set up as a part of the deployment.
 When an instance of Elastic Beanstalk is deleted, all of its dependencies such as EC2 and load balancers will be also deleted.

 The name of the Elastic Beanstalk instance is **task-management-nestjs-app**.

+The URL for consuming this API is the following: <http://task-management-nestjs-app-prod.us-east-2.elasticbeanstalk.com>.

 Please see the [video](https://www.udemy.com/nestjs-zero-to-hero/learn/lecture/15046592#overview) to deploy the application.